 Sweeteners containing erythritol, pronounced Ah-REETH-ra-tall, in pure form or as the predominant ingredient are overwhelmingly available in the United States.
 Erythritol is promoted as the perfect "natural" zero-calorie sweetener, being tooth-friendly, well-tolerated in the digestive system (unlike other polyols), and offering no effect on blood sugar levels.
 Unlike other zero-calorie sweeteners, it provides the much-needed "bulk" to recipes.
-However, it is less sweet and much more expensive than table sugar and creates a cooling sensation when dissolved in our mouth.
+However, it is less sweet and much more expensive than table sugar and creates a cooling sensation when dissolved in our mouths.

 In my quest to discover all sweeteners containing erythritol, I found that most products combine it with high–intensity sweeteners to compensate for the reduced sweetness.
 Stevia, monk fruit, or sucralose are used in 150 sweeteners listed at the end of this post.
 To minimize the cooling effect, in some products, erythritol is blended with low-digestible sweeteners, such as polyols, rare sugars, and soluble fibers.